Best Coffee Grinders 2020: A Guide to Buying a Coffee Grinder in New Zealand

 - Price.
 As a rule of thumb, manual burr grinders are the cheapest, followed by blade grinders, and lastly electric burr grinders which are the more expensive

-Twelve of the Best Coffee Grinders Available in New Zealand Right Now
+The Best Coffee Grinders Available in New Zealand Right Now

 Choosing the best coffee grinder currently available in New Zealand is not an easy task.
 We have compiled our list (in no particular order) based on average consumer reviews collected from consumer.org.nz as well as other sources both in New Zealand and overseas.